 Welcome to the City of Bridges

 Located at the junction of the Allegheny River, Monongahela River, and Ohio River, Pittsburgh is a city known for its bridges.
-With 446 bridges, Pittsburgh outranks even Venice, Italy, for having the most bridges.
+With 446 bridges, Pittsburgh outranks even Venice for having the most bridges!
 Want to check out some of Pittsburgh’s most famous bridges?
 Visit the Smithfield Street Bridge, which was opened in 1883 and is the city’s oldest in-service bridge.
-Or the Fort Pitt Bridge, a double-decker arch bridge that leads drivers from the Fort Pitt Tunnel into the heart of the city.
+Make your way to the 10th Street Bridge, which honors the labor movement and serves as the longest bridge spanning the Monongahela River.
+Or head to the Fort Pitt Bridge, a double-decker arch bridge that leads drivers from the Fort Pitt Tunnel into the heart of the city.

 Find Unique Neighborhoods for Your Lifestyle

 Looking for the best Pittsburgh neighborhoods?
-Shadyside and Squirrel Hill North are popular among college students, singles, and young professionals because of their close proximity to nearby universities, Downtown Pittsburgh, and trendy dining and shopping options.
-Regent Square and Point Breeze are great for families looking to raise kids in safe residential areas with top-notch schools and spacious homes.
-And neighborhoods like Morningside and Stanton Heights are excellent spots for retirees who want affordable homes, quiet streets, and access to green spaces like Highland Park.
+Find safe, affordable neighborhoods in Pittsburgh like Shadyside and Squirrel Hill North.
+Take advantage of close proximity to nearby universities, Downtown Pittsburgh, and trendy dining and shopping options if you’re a college student or young professional moving to Pittsburgh.
+Raise kids in some of the best Pittsburgh neighborhoods for families like Regent Square and Point Breeze—safe, residential areas with top-notch schools and spacious homes.
+And neighborhoods like Morningside and Stanton Heights are excellent spots for retirees moving to Pittsburgh who want affordable homes, quiet streets, and access to green spaces like Highland Park.